raydac/zxpoly/README.md

 ![ZX-Poly logo](docs/zxpoly_logo.png)

 # Introduction
-I got the idea of the platform in April 1994.
-I had some free time to think about well-known problem of ZX-Spectrum platform - [ATTRIBUTE CLASH](https://en.wikipedia.org/wiki/Attribute_clash).
-The idea was to rework a mono-system into a poly-system and add extra CPUs working in parallel to process its own color data.
-The solution provided some way not only keep back compatibility with existing software but also some way to use existing OS without changes.
+I am a ZX-Spectrum fun since 1989.
+The ZX-Spectrum platform was very popular in the USSR.
+In april of 1994 I got some idea how to resolve [attribute clash]((https://en.wikipedia.org/wiki/Attribute_clash)) through moving the platform from mono-system to poly-system. (https://en.wikipedia.org/wiki/Attribute_clash).
+The idea was to start four ZX-Spectrums in parallel with small modifications of graphics data in their RAM.

-I am sure that ZX-Poly could be assembled even with electronic components produced in the USSR in middle of 80th and I guess we could have some four-core CPU home platform in that time.
-Unfortunately the idea was born too late and couldn't meet any interest from ZX-Spectrum producers in Russia.
-So that the emulator can be recognized as some proof of concept.
+I think it was possible to get some hardware variant of the platform even in 80th but in 90th it was too late to make such movments so that I developed some emulator as a proof of concept.

 # License
 The Emulator and all its parts are published under [GNU GPL3 license](http://www.gnu.org/licenses/gpl.html).
 So that it is absolutely free for any non-commercial and open-source use.